danprince/danthedev.com/posts/2023-01-27-mills-mess.md

 ![](/img/33-character-juggling.gif){.pixelated}

 Animating juggling is a worthwhile challenge, because there's a lot of subtle consistency that needs to captured.
 Balls travel quickly when thrown, gradually slowing at the top of their arc, then falling slowly at first and gaining speed until they are caught.
 The catching hand absorbs the impact and travels along its own arc to start another throw.
 Any deviation from the gravitational path will be jarring.
 It's a playground for the [twelve basic principles of animation](https://en.wikipedia.org/wiki/Twelve_basic_principles_of_animation).
-The shape of the hands change (and the shape of the balls if you're animating balls stuffed with beans).
-There are arcs with inertia everywhere everywhere you look.

 If you want things to look smooth, you need to use a _lot_ of frames.
 The animations in this post are all between 20 and 24 individual frames and they _still_ look quite janky.
 Drawing each frame from scratch would take forever, so I drew 1 ball and 5 hand positions, which reverse to become the other hand.